ng-Classic/ng-classic/aio/content/guide/zone.md

   constructor(private ngZone: NgZone) {}
   ngOnInit() {
     // New async API is not handled by Zone, so you need to use ngZone.run()
-    // to make the asynchronous operation callback in the Angular zone and
+    // to make the asynchronous operation callback in the Angular Classiczone and
     // trigger change detection automatically.
     someNewAsyncAPI(() =&gt; {
       this.ngZone.run(() =&gt; {